jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-best-practices/index.md

 By remediating those issues,
 it's possible to give your systems more adequate protection from cyberattacks.

-## Conduct threat modeling and risk assessments

-Threat models are resources
-that describe the entire attack surface and the possible attack vectors for information systems in an organization.
-To have this information,
-it is important that experts,
-often a team of security analysts, are up to date in regards to cybercrime trends, such as threats to cloud security and remote working.
-Knowing the most likely risks and technical vulnerabilities, the security team can establish the necessary security measures.

-## Conduct regular manual assessments (e.g., pentesting)
+## Conduct manual assessments continuously

-We encourage you to have experts assess your systems with techniques such as [manual penetration testing](../../solutions/penetration-testing/).
+We encourage you to have experts assess your systems continuously with techniques such as [manual penetration testing](../../solutions/penetration-testing/).
 These involve the work of [ethical hackers](../what-is-ethical-hacking/) who probe the system to exploit vulnerabilities